 I just enjoyed dinner before the Goodman Theatre at Proxi.
 Located at 565 W. Randolph, this is a chic, new restaurant that has been been getting great press.
 It features a menu of global street food and cocktails in a contemporary setting with open kitchen.
 I enjoyed the roasted eggplant topped with tahini and pomegranates, a cobia fish entree in a coconut curry sauce and a tres leches cake topped with fresh strawberries.
 I highly recommend it.

-BLVD: Drawing inspiration from Hollywood’s Sunset Blvd. in the 1950s, this is a swanky, upscale restaurant in the West Loop that features classic dishes, cocktails and champagne.
+BLVD Steakhouse: Drawing inspiration from Hollywood’s Sunset Blvd. in the 1950s, this is a swanky, upscale restaurant in the West Loop that features classic dishes, cocktails and champagne.
 I recently went for dinner and loved the upscale decor with elegant booths, stunning chandeliers and great service.
 They feature seafood, pastas and steaks.
 I enjoyed my meal and was able to taste a number of dishes.
 The shrimp cocktail, salt roasted beet salad, hamachi, heirloom cauliflower and the scallops on a bed of white corn grits were all excellent.
-I highly recommend this new spot.
+I highly recommend it.
 817 W. Lake.

 I just went popular chef Stephanie Izard’s newest venture, Cabra, a beautiful rooftop Peruvian-inspired cevicheria by Restaurant Group at the new hotel, The Hoxton Chicago.
 It is open for lunch and dinner and have a menu of shared items as well as entrees.
 I went for lunch on a Friday and had a really excellent meal.
 While my friend had the fried seafood plate, I had a great seafood sandwich and excellent guacamole with sweet potato chips.
 The decor is contemporary and the views of the city exceptional.
 I was glad to see Stephanie there working on the line in the kitchen.
 200 N. Green.